iwojima-dev/Raisz_relief_QGIS/README.md

 ### Resolution

+**Which resolution is this about?** The figures below describe the DEM you feed in and the sheet you get out — not the *Working resolution* parameter.
+The two coincide for the **Classic** algorithm, which always renders at the DEM's own resolution.
+The **landform** algorithm is different: it resamples internally to *Working resolution*, a separate setting with its own ceiling of 6,000 px (default 2,000).
+So "aim for 6,000 px" is advice about your source raster; with the landform algorithm you must also raise *Working resolution*, or a 6,000 px DEM will still be drawn at 2,000.

 **Aim for about 6,000 px on the longer side of the DEM.** This is the sweet spot where the engraving reads as line work rather than as noise or as coarse scribble: